Tortola: History

-Local tradition recounts that Christopher Columbus named the island Tórtola, meaning "turtle dove" in Spanish.
-In fact, Columbus named the island Santa Ana.
-Dutch colonists called it Ter Tholen, after Tholen, a coastal island that is part of the Netherlands.
-When the British took over, the name evolved to Tortola.

 On his second voyage for the Spanish Crown to the Caribbean or West Indies, Christopher Columbus spotted what are now called the British and U.S. Virgin Islands.
 He named the archipelago after the 11,000 virgins of the 5th-century Christian martyr St. Ursula.
 The Spanish made a few attempts to settle the islands, but pirates such as Blackbeard and Captain Kidd were the first permanent residents.

 In the late 16th century, the English, who had successfully settled the area contesting claims by the Dutch, established a permanent plantation colony on Tortola and the surrounding islands.
 Settlers developed the islands for the sugarcane industry, with large plantations dependent on the slave labour of Africans bought from local chiefs and transported across the Atlantic.
 The majority of early settlers came in the late 18th century: Loyalists from the Thirteen Colonies after the American Revolutionary War were given land grants here by the Crown to encourage development.
 They brought their slaves with them, who outnumbered the British colonists.
 The sugar industry dominated Tortola economic history for more than a century until the abolishment of slavery.

 In the early 19th century, after Britain abolished the international slave trade, the Royal Navy patrolled the Caribbean to intercept illegal slave ships.
 The colony settled liberated Africans from these ships on Tortola, in the then-unsettled Kingstown area.
 St. Phillip's Church was built in the early 19th century in this community as one of the earliest free black churches in the Americas.

 After the abolition of slavery in the British colonies in 1834, planters found it difficult to make a profit in the sugar industry based on paying and managing free labour.
 At this time, Cuba and some South American countries still had slave labour in the sugar industry.
 In addition, there were changes in the sugar industry, with sugar beet cultivated in England and the United States offering a competing product.
 During the downturn as sugar agriculture became less profitable, a large proportion of the white landowning population left the British Virgin Islands.
 In 1867, an earthquake and tsunami hit the island.

 In the late 1970s, the British businessman Ken Bates attempted to lease a large part of the neighbouring island of Anegada on a 199-year lease, but this action was blocked.
 Noel Lloyd, a local activist, led a protest movement forcing the local government to drop the plan.
 Today, a park on Tortola is named after Noel Lloyd and features a statue in his honour.